The-going/evlproject/content/core/testing.md

 run the timer calibration or the [response to timer test]({{< relref "core/benchmarks/_index.md#latmus-timer-response-time" >}}).
 This driver must be loaded into the kernel under test if you built it as a dynamic module.
-For those familiar with Xenomai 3, this program combines and extends the features of the [latency](https://xenomai.org/documentation/xenomai-3/html/man1/latency/index.html) and
+For those familiar with [Xenomai 3 Cobalt](https://git.xenomai.org/xenomai/-/wikis/home), this program combines and extends the features of the [latency](https://xenomai.org/documentation/xenomai-3/html/man1/latency/index.html) and